FuchsiaOS/FuchsiaOS-docs-zh_CN/development/diagnostics/logs/viewing.md

 It's also [forwarded over UDP by netsvc], which is what's printed when you run `fx klog`.
-Running `fx klog` in a background terminal can be a good way to capture logs if your SSH session fails, or as a backup if there are other issues with running `fx log`.
+Running `fx klog` in a background terminal can be a good way to capture logs if your SSH session fails, or as a backup if there are other issues with running `ffx log`.

 If neither of the above are options, you can also use [`dlog`] from a device shell directly to dump the kernel debug logs.